MortenBjerre/Deep-Learning-Project/README.md

 $ python -m procgen.interactive --env-name starpilot
 ```

 We have mainly used google colab to create the code used for reinforcement learning, which can be found in Starpilot-PPO.ipynb.
 This notebook contains the entire code.
-For a more structural overview one can check out the AI folder.
+For a more structural overview one can check out the AI python folder.
 The Starpilot-PPO script should run in colab without issues.

 The Data folder contains all the experemental results where a small note has been added inside each folder to describe its content.
 All the results has been carried out using the DTU HPC.